Environmental issues in Sierra Leone: Environmental progress

 Humanitarian efforts are helping rebuild after a flood.
 A woman carries a baby on her back and walks in the sludge.

-surviving fragment of rainforest in Sierra Leone.

 In 2015 the United Nations adopted the Sustainable Development Goals (SDGs) agenda.
 Its goal is to end world hunger and poverty.
 It also strives to limit carbon emissions and reverse climate change.
 This adaptation has been locally encouraged through commodity farming associations.
 USAID (United States Agency for International Development) also is assisting countries in the climate crisis.

 Sierra Leone has taken action to provide new legislation for climate change since 2019.
 A $74 million International Development Association (IDA) grant (as well as investments) was given to support Sierra Leone in combatting climate change.

 Teaching legislature has also played a part in sustainability effort.
 The National Assembly has embraced sustainability in recent years and has welcomed help from Addis Ababa, Ethiopia to facilitate environmental training.

 Advanced technology has been developed to detect upcoming landslides.
 A research study was completed by the University of Electronic Science and Technology of China.
 They concluded the Small BAseline Subset Interferometric Synthetic Aperture Radar SBAS-InSAR has been proven to be the most accurate method of predicting landslides in the region.